Sawyer-Powell/personal-website-v2/articles/fasthtml.md

 tags:
   - swe
 ---
 [FastHTML](https://fastht.ml/) is one my favorite things happening in the web world right now.
-If we haven't seen it before, it's powered by what are called "fast tags"; implementations of every HTML tag as Python functions.
+If you haven't seen it before, it's powered by what are called "fast tags"; implementations of every HTML tag as Python functions.
 Since we can pass python strings as arguments into fast tags, we can quickly hack together a templating system for whatever website we're building.
 The system becomes very powerful when paired with a web server that can leverage fast tags in responding to HTTP requests.
 It becomes extraordinarily powerful when paired with a JavaScript library like [htmx](https://htmx.org), allowing we to build fully interactive applications just from wer server rendered HTML.

 Let's take a look at a simple example first